 We are highly dependent on Eric E. Poma, Ph.D., our Chief Executive Officer and Chief Scientific Officer, the loss of whose services may adversely impact the achievement of our objectives.
 Dr. Poma could leave our employment at any time, as he is an "at will" employee.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be crucial to our success.
 There is currently a shortage of highly qualified personnel in our industry, which is likely to continue.
 Additionally, this shortage of highly qualified personnel is particularly acute in the area where we are located.
 As a result, competition for personnel is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
-In addition, failure to succeed in development and commercialization of or P. Poma may impede the progress of our research, development and commercialization objectives and would negatively impact our ability to succeed in our product development strategy.
+In addition, failure to succeed in development and commercialization of our product candidates may make it more challenging to recruit and retain qualified personnel.
+The inability to recruit and retain qualified personnel, or the loss of the services of Dr. Poma may impede the progress of our research, development and commercialization objectives and would negatively impact our ability to succeed in our product development strategy.